shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/appendix-DDPM.md

 we're finished with the code of training script of DDPM.

-And now i provide you with the inference script:
+And now, I provide you with the inference script:
 ```python
 import os
 os.environ["CUDA_VISIBLE_DEVICES"] = "7"